theThings/got/documentation/lets-make-a-plugin.md

 When it comes to advanced usage, custom instances are really helpful.
 For example, take a look at [`gh-got`](https://github.com/sindresorhus/gh-got).
-It looks pretty complicated, but... it's simple and extremely useful.
+It looks pretty complicated, but... it's really not.

 Before we start, we need to find the [GitHub API docs](https://developer.github.com/v3/).